opentensor/developer-docs/docs/dynamic-tao/emission.md

 ### Distribution of rewards

-At the end of each tempo (360 blocks), the accumulated alpha outstanding during the injection over each block of the tempo is distributed among network participants as follows:
+At the end of each tempo (360 blocks), the accumulated alpha during the injection over each block of the tempo is distributed among network participants as follows:

 1. 18% goes to subnet owner
 1. 41% goes to incentives for miners